 - 1. If you have the installation disk please insert it into the CD drive and proceed to step 2.
-If you do not have the installation disk but downloaded the installation file from our website please run the file and proceed to step 3. - 2.
+If you do not have the installation disk but downloaded the installation file from our website, please run the file and proceed to step 3. - 2.
 If the installation does not start automatically after inserting the installation disk to the CD drive then please run the file install.exe from the installation disk and proceed to step 3.
 If the installation starts automatically then please follow the instructions on the screen.
 You may be asked which product you want to install if you received pcaMats together with other software from pcaStructurePoint. - 3.
-The installation process is started by displaying the following window (Figure 1-1).
-Please read all the information, click on the check box to confirm that you have read and agreed with it.
+The installation process starts by displaying the following window (Figure 1-1).
+Please read all the information.
 Then press the NEXT button.
 This will continue the installation process by installing license manager, an evaluation license, and the application software.

-Figure 1-1 - Beginning of the installation
+Figure 1-1.
+Beginning of the installation